Atlas Cycles (Haryana) Ltd.

 10) To the best of our knowledge and according to the information and explanationsgiven to us we report that no fraud by the Company or on the company by its officers oremployees has been noticed or reported during the year.

 11) To the best of our knowledge and according to the information and explanationsgiven to us the managerial remuneration has been paid or provided in accordance with therequisite approvals mandated by the provisions of section 197 read with Schedule V to theCompanies Act;

-13) In our opinion all transactions with the related parties are in compliance withsection 177 and 188 of Companies Act 2013 and the details have been disclosed in theFinancial Statements as required by the applicable accounting standards.
+13) In our opinion all transactions with the related parties are in compliance withsection 177 and 188 of Companies Act 2013 and the details have been disclosed in theFinancial Statements as required by the applicable Ind AS.